-The Mini does not fit ALL types of bikes.
-Work out if the Mini will fit on your bike.
+Front mount seats do not fit ALL types of bikes.
+Work out if a front seat will fit on your bike.

-- Standard Adaptor (mounting bracket) sold with every Mini – Thule or Yepp
+- Standard Adaptor (mounting bracket) sold with every Front Seat – Thule, Yepp or BoBike

-- A-Head Adaptor (mounting bracket) sold as part of the Yepp Mini/A-Head Combo
+- A-Head Adaptor (mounting bracket) only sold with the Front Seat for Mountain Bikes Combo (Yepp Mini)

-You also need to work out if you have room for the Mini and still be able to safely ride by understanding the SPACE between you & the handlebars
+You also need to work out if you have room for a front seat and still be able to safely ride by understanding the SPACE between you & the handlebars

-Please work through both 1 & 2 to understand if a Front Bike Seat is the right solution for your family… OR choose to
+Please work through both points to understand if a Front Bike Seat is the right solution for your family.

 Receive goRide’s personalised kids bike seat recommendation for your family.
 Use our Solution Finder.
 (For New Zealand residents only).

 What SPACE is available on your handlebar stem?

 A handlebar stem is the vertical part of your bike that is found just under your handlebars.
 There are a huge variety of handlebar stems out there so you must understand what YOUR handlebar stem looks like to buy the correct type of Front Mount Kids Seat.